 The Department does not allow students to register for any core course without having completed the necessary prerequisites.
 Co-requisites, if any, must also be satisfied.
 Accordingly, Engineering students must have obtained a grade of "C" or better in a course in order for it to satisfy the degree requirements.
 If a student has obtained a "D", "F", deferred grade (e.g., has missed the final exam and has an "L" or "LE" grade), then the student is considered to have NOT completed the course, and thus cannot take the next course in a prerequisite sequence.
-Exceptions to this rule are sometimes made for elective courses only.
-Permission to override the prerequisites for an elective course may be granted by the instructor of the elective course.
-Since students can register for courses in both Fall and Winter semesters at the same time, sometimes a student may fail a Fall semester course and still be registered in Winter for a course in which the pre-requisite is no longer met.
+Exceptions to this rule are sometimes made.
+Permission to override the pre-requisites may be granted by the instructor of the course.
+Since students may register for courses in both fall and winter semesters at the same time, sometimes a student may fail a fall semester course and still be registered in Winter for a course in which the pre-requisite is no longer met.
 In such cases, the student must drop any course that violates the pre-requisites.